Blog

 What is Voluntary Departure?

 Voluntary departure refers to the option available for individuals to leave the United States without being issued a formal removal order.
 This can be granted by ICE or CBP either before or during the removal proceedings.
 In cases where removal proceedings have already begun, an Immigration Judge has the authority to grant voluntary departure, either at the beginning or during the proceedings.
-Even if voluntary departure is granted, a removal order will still be issued, which becomes effective only if the individual fails to leave the United States within the specified timeframe.

-When granted voluntary departure, the judge may impose certain conditions, such as the payment of a bond or remaining in detention until the departure.
+When granted voluntary departure, the judge may impose certain conditions, such as the payment of a bond or remaining in detention until departure.
 It is important to note that individuals are responsible for covering their own travel expenses when leaving the country.

 It's worth mentioning that individuals involved in aggravated felonies or terrorist activities are typically ineligible for voluntary departure.
 However, in general, voluntary departure is considered an option for individuals unless they fall into these specific categories.